huggingface/blog/mnist-adversarial.md

 1. Configuring the model
 2. Interacting with the model
 3. Flagging the model
-4. putting it all together
+4. Putting it all together

 ### Configuring the model
 First of all, you need to define your model.
 My simple model architecture below is made up of two convolutional networks connected to a 50 dimensional fully connected layer and the final layer for the 10 classes.